peterdeme/signalr-chat/README.md

 jQuery, SignalR, Bootstrap, Moment + Livemin

 ##Features
 Users a stored in a static thread-safe dictionary (ConcurrentDictionary).
 Whenever you login, you'll get a random pair.
 Basicly, it works the same way as ChatRoulette.
 Server-client connection implemented with SignalR.
+See scripts/chat.js, server endpoint is Controllers/MainHub.cs.

 ![alt tag](http://i.imgur.com/L8VOrF5.jpg)